Tenant isolation failures expose financial metadata leakage

 What actually broke and why three banks felt it simultaneously

 The defect sat in the mobile API layer.
 Authenticated sessions were still valid; the authentication mechanism itself did not fail.
 What failed was the step that should follow authentication: asserting the tenant context before issuing a query.
 The API was returning transaction data without first confirming that the requesting identity matched the identity whose records were being fetched.
-A logged-in session token was treated as sufficient authorisation to retrieve any data the query could reach.
+A logged-in session token was treated as enough authorisation to retrieve any data the query could reach.

 The structural problem with presentation-layer boundary checks